 If you are a parent facing divorce or separation, one of the issues you may be most concerned about is the custody of your children.
 You may be thinking not only about where your children will live and how they will spend time with you, but about how your divorce will affect their well-being.
 At Paul S. Kowal, P.C., we understand your concerns and are committed to helping your family navigate the challenges of a Michigan custody case with as little stress as possible.
 Our Macomb County child custody and visitation lawyer will help you ensure you receive ample time with your child while maintaining their best interests.

-To begin your case, call our office at (586) 333-3446 today.
+To begin your case, call our Macomb County child custody attorneys at (586) 333-3446 or contact us online today for a free consultation.
 We also serve residents of Utica, Macomb Township, Shelby Township, Clinton Township, Sterling Heights and the surrounding areas.

 Michigan Child Custody Laws